RevolutionRobotics/RevolutionRoboticsBlocklyAndroid/readme.md

 - `showVariableOptionsDialog`
 Show the variable options modal for the user, where the user can switch the variable to another one, or delete a variable.

+## Author

+Szabolcs Nagy szabolcs.nagy@supercharge.io

+## License

+RevolutionRoboticsBlockly is available under the MIT license.
+See the LICENSE file for more info.